 Cashier adds a very simple, readable, and intuitive interface to Stripe’s PHP library that feels at home in a Laravel application.
 It is well worth a look.

 As you can see there are only a few steps to get our subscription working with Stripe’s PHP library directly with our simple example.
 Keep in mind however that we haven’t even looked at modifying, canceling, resuming, checking for existing subscriptions, caching subscriptions locally in the database, and a number of other things you will often find yourself wanting to do with subscriptions.
 What’s more is we also still require the code to glue all this functionality together!

 Cashier, on the other hand, has us up and running with one line:

 Want to add a trial and use a coupon - no worries!

-I was actually able to build out the entire subscription functionality without once glancing at the Stripe documentation - while using the Stripe PHP library directly I have found myself checking it now and then for parameter keys etc. This could be taken two ways:
+I was able to build out the entire subscription functionality for a new app without once glancing at Stripe documentation - while using the Stripe PHP library directly I have found myself checking it now and then for parameter keys etc. This could be taken two ways:

 - That is awesome #productivity #gettinItDid